Paragraph jump menu

 Project Overview

-This project will create a more equitable, consistent and defined process to address properties with repetitive codes violations in the areas of public safety, building safety and fire and code enforcement.
-Public nuisance violations are individual incidents, and chronic nuisance is a designation for properties that receive repeated citations.
+The goal of this ordinance is to create a more equitable, consistent and defined process to address properties with repetitive code violations in the areas of public safety, building safety and fire and code enforcement.

 About the Updates

-Recommended remedies in the ordinance include as many options as possible to allow remedies for both public nuisances and chronic nuisance properties, based on the nature of the violation(s).
+The ordinance includes as many options as possible to allow remedies for both public nuisances and chronic nuisance properties, based on the nature of the violation(s).
 Remedies include:

 • Education